 - Full Text of Act 960 (2015)

 - The Arkansas Works College and Career Planning System

 - University of Arkansas Office for Education Policy: Arkansas Works’ Career Coach Program: An Effective College and Career Planning Model

-- Arkansas College and Career Coach Program - Executive Summary (May 2016)
+- Arkansas College and Career Coach Program Policies and Procedures Manual (2020-2021)